charishma-v2509/NonLinearRegression-Models-from-Scratch/README.md

 # NonLinearRegression-Models-from-Scratch
 <p>
-This project implements several core regression models using pure Python without any external libraries such as NumPy, Pandas, or scikit-learn.
+This project implements several core regression models using pure Python without any external libraries such as scikit-learn.
 These models are essential in understanding the mathematical foundations of machine learning and statistics.
 </p>

 <h2>Implemented Models</h2>